Bio (Kenneth Christie)

 Professor and Program Head

 Dr. Kenneth Christie is the Program Head and a Professor in the Human Security and Peacebuilding graduate programs.
-Christie is a political scientist, author, editor and international academic who has taught and conducted research at universities in the U.S., Singapore, South Africa, Norway and Dubai.
+Professor Christie is a political scientist, author, editor and international academic who has taught and conducted research at universities in the USA, the UK, Singapore, South Africa, Norway and Dubai.
 Working all over the world has given him a unique perspective on peace, development and human security.
-His work has focused on issues of human rights, security and democratization.
-He is widely published as an author and editor with eleven books to his credit.
+His work has focused on issues of human rights, security and conflict and he is widely published as an author and editor with eleven books to his credit.
 His most recent book, co-edited with Marion Boulby, Migration, Refugees and Human Security in the Mediterranean and MENA was published by Palgrave MacMillan (2018).
-Today, he is working on issues of human security and its links to ethnic and state formation/failure in the Middle East, North Africa and South Asia.
+Today, he is working on issues of human security and its links to refugees/migration, ethnic and state formation/failure in the Middle East, North Africa and Southeast Asia.
 Christie is also working on issues of de-radicalization, terrorism and human rights as well as populism (historical and contemporary) and corporate social responsibility.
 The work he produces is truly interdisciplinary and collaborative in nature.

 Christie holds a PhD in comparative politics and international relations from Florida State University, a master’s degree in political science from Virginia Tech and a BA with joint honours in politics and history from Strathclyde University in Scotland.